anupoonja/stock-analysis/README.md

 ## Overview of Project

 ### Purpose
-The purpose of this project was :
+The purpose of this project was:
 * To compare the stock performance between the year 2017 and 2018
 * To refactor the VBA code by optimizing the steps, improving the logic and avoiding repetition
 * To measure the performance of the refactored VBA code in terms of time taken to analyze the data.